 The island of Vieques lies about 13 km east of the Puerto Rican mainland.

-During the colonial period, the British called it “Crab Island” because of the delicious crustaceans they found there.
+During the colonial period, the British called it “Crab Island” because of the delicious crustaceans.
 Today the former naval land is a national wildlife refuge.
 The numerous beaches still retain Navy’s names; Red Beach, Blue Beach and Green Beach.
 The beaches rank among the best in the Caribbean for their fine white sand and azure-coloured waters.

 A hurricane-devastated Puerto Rico in 2017.
 Many people died, and the entire island was severely damaged.
 Maria was one of the most significant and destructive natural disasters in recent American history.